JJSSEE/my_portfolio/README.md

 ## [Project 1: Classifier](https://github.com/JJSSEE/my_portfolio/blob/main/notebooks/Parkinson's%20Disease.ipynb)

 ## Parkinson's Desease Detection
-Three different classification algorithms will be used to detect the presense of the desease.
+Parkinson’s disease is a progressive neurodegenerative disorder of the central nervous system.
+The cause of the desease is unknown and there is no cure.
+A dataset containing information of healthy patients and patients with the desease is analyzed, and three different classification algorithms will be used to detect the presense of the desease.
 * Random Forest
 * Logistic Regression
 * XGBoost